rshiv7/TriviaGame/README.md

 ## How the Game works :

-### It is trivia game that shows only one question until the player answers it or their time runs out.If the player selects the correct answer, a screen congratulating them for choosing the right option is shown .
+### It is a trivia game that shows only one question until the player answers it or their time runs out.If the player selects the correct answer, a screen congratulating them for choosing the right option is shown .
 After a few seconds the next question is displayed.

 ### If the player runs out of time, time's up is displayed along with the correct answer.
 After a few seconds, the  next question is displayed.